Trade Market For Left-Handed Relievers

 Brad Hand, Padres | $1.4MM in 2017, arbitration-eligible through 2019

 As is the case with Wilson, Hand is one of the most highly sought after assets in the game.
 He’s been lights-out since the Padres claimed him off waivers early last season, working to a combined 2.63 ERA with 11.4 K/9, 3.2 BB/9 and a 47 percent ground-ball rate through 140 1/3 innings out of the San Diego bullpen.
 Because he’s earning just $1.4MM this season and is controlled for another two years beyond the current campaign, Hand figures to come with one of the highest asking prices of any reliever on the market.
-The Friars could still wait to move him until the offseason if they don’t find an offer to their liking, as chairman Ron Fowler indicated earlier today, but it’s also natural for the team to suggest a willingness to wait until the offseason when marketing a controllable asset at the deadline.
+The Friars could still wait to move him until the offseason if they don’t find an offer to their liking.

 Dan Jennings, White Sox | $1.4MM in 2017, arbitration-eligible through 2019